gangelo/deco_lite/README.md

   name: 'Henry Doe',
   age: 85,
 }
-# The :name and :age Hash keys above will produce :name/:name= and :age/:age= attr_accessors and clash because these were already added to the model when "John Doe" was loaded with the first call to DecoLite::Model#load!.
+# The :name and :age Hash keys above will produce :name/:name= and :age/:age= attr_accessors and clash because these were already added to the model when "John Doe" was loaded with the first call to DecoLite::Model.new(hash: family).
 ```

 However, passing a `namespace:` option (for example `namespace: :grandpa`) to the `DecoLite::Model#load!` method, would produce the following `attr_accessors`, ensuring their uniqueness: